ms-mayank/cicd-github-action/README.md

 7. define all the actions in yml file.

 ### Summary
-Github Action is just a yml file which have all the action defined that one the particular action what next should happen.
+Github Action is just a yml file which have all the action; defining that on the particular action what next should happen.
 Like if a code is pushed/merged then all the test cases should be checked automatically without human intervention.